pss2138/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+###data
+data is ignored because of the heavy amount.

+###main definition
+Look out the main definition first.

+###Change
+Anyone can try editing the code.